Vahid Halilhodžić: Japan

-On 7 March 2015, it was reported that Halilhodžić would take over as the Japan national team's new manager.
-He was officially appointed on 12 March, replacing Javier Aguirre, who had been sacked over his involvement in a 2011 match-fixing investigation in Spain.
-Prior to this appointment, Halilhodžić was one of the shortlisted candidates for managing Bosnia and Herzegovina, but he rejected that offer after having two meetings with the Bosnian Football Association.
-In June 2016, Halilhodžić's Japan hosted Bosnia and Herzegovina in the 2016 Kirin Cup, losing 1–2.
+On 7 March 2015, in the wake of Halilhodžić being shortlisted for and eventually—following two November 2014 meetings with the Bosnian Football Association (FSBiH) representatives—rejecting the Bosnia and Herzegovina manager job offer, press reports appeared about Halilhodžić being set to take over as the Japan national team's new manager.
+He was officially appointed on 12 March 2015, thus replacing Javier Aguirre who had been sacked by the Japan Football Association (JFA) over his involvement in a 2011 match-fixing investigation in Spain.

-In September 2016, the 2018 World Cup qualifying final round was kicked off.
-Six teams including Japan, Saudi Arabia and Australia scramble for two direct qualifying spots.
-In the first match Japan was unexpectedly beaten 1–2 by UAE because of a wrongly disallowed Japanese goal.
-Nevertheless, the Japanese media called questions on his selection of squad.
+In June 2016, Halilhodžić's Japan hosted Bosnia and Herzegovina in a Kirin Cup friendly, losing 1–2.
+In September 2016, the 2018 World Cup qualifying final round kicked off with six teams including Japan, Saudi Arabia and Australia fighting for two direct qualifying spots.
+In their opening match, Japan were unexpectedly beaten 1–2 by the UAE, a contest that featured a controversially disallowed Japanese goal.
+Nevertheless, the Japanese media raised a number of questions regarding Halilhodžić's squad selection.

-Since then, media criticism of his strategy and his selection of squad has haunted him throughout his office.
+Since then, media criticism of Halilhodžić's strategy and squad selection continued, and would follow him throughout his time at the job.
 He abandoned the decade-long Japanese traditional playing style of short passes, instead, he emphasized intense fighting for the ball (as he called it in French, "duel") and quick pace football.
-His most controversial call was to drop Keisuke Honda (AC Milan), Shinji Kagawa (Dortmund) and Shinji Okazaki (Leicester).
+His most controversial decision was to drop Keisuke Honda (AC Milan), Shinji Kagawa (Dortmund) and Shinji Okazaki (Leicester).
 Another controversial call was to put Hotaru Yamaguchi, a player in the domestic second division, to his starting lineup.

 Finishing the group with 6 wins, 2 draws, 2 losses with 7 conceded goals, Japan's performance was inconsistent, yet it secured crucial victories at critical moments to earn itself the top spot.
 The two critical moments was first, winning 2–1 against Saudi Arabia in November 2016 to end the first half of the group matches in the first place; second, beating Australia 2–0 in August 2017 to secure top spot and qualified to the 2018 FIFA World Cup.
 It is at these two moments the Japanese media temporarily admitted Halilhodžić is right on his strategy and his selection of squad.
 Yet they were called into questions once again after Japan's poor performance in the international friendlies in October and November against Haiti, Brazil and Belgium.